ardarslan/collaborative-filtering/README.md

     bsub -n 4 -W 24:00 -o logs -R "rusage[mem=4096, ngpus_excl_p=1]" -R "select[gpu_mtotal0>=10240]" python main.py

 Predictions and uncertainty plots (if Bayesian mode is active) will be saved under the directory "save_dir".

+**Please refer to the README in src/baselines to reproduce the baseline results.**